 If you have begun a course of study, graduated or used up your full financial aid eligibility in the current year see the income check instructions for new students and graduates.

 Declaring annual income on a pre-completed tax return

-Deduct from the euro amount shown under Ansiotulot yhteensä (Earnings in total) the study grant payments shown under Etuudet (Benefits) (see the picture).
+Deduct from the euro amount shown under Ansiotulot yhteensä (Earnings in total) the study grant payments shown under Etuudet (Benefits).
 Deduct the study grants at their gross amount.
 The gross amount may be different from that deposited into your bank account.
 Find out the amounts of the study grants on the e-service website at Opintotuki > Maksut.

 However, please note the following: